How to apply to

 Students are expected to participate actively while respecting others.

-- At different points during these three days, students will be given some individual assignments.
+At different points during these three days, students will be given individual assignments to assess their understanding of the concepts explored during the activities.

-4. Evaluation Criteria and Requirements
+2. Evaluation Criteria and Requirements

 - No single task determines the outcome.